Relationships and the INFP

 INTIMACY: An expression of deep-seated love and affection.
 May value their mate’s satisfaction above their own.

-COMMITMENT: Seeks a lifelong, commited relationship.
+COMMITMENT: Seeks a lifelong, committed relationship.
 INFPs feel a tremendous loyalty to their relationship.

 MOST SATISFIED WITH: A partner who is committed, supportive, patient and loving.